Coping with Long Distance Relationships During Lockdown

 Send letters, little gifts, or a giant Millie’s cookie.
 Whilst we’re constantly talking throughout our day, it’s nice to have a few surprises left up your sleeve to send your other half.

-This isn’t to say long-distance relationships can’t be tricky.
+This isn’t to say Dating Long Distance can’t be tricky.
 As cliché as it sounds though, talking through any problems you may be thinking about really is the best way to start.

 As difficult as long-distance and lockdown gets though, it won’t be forever, and hopefully, with some of these tips, it’ll feel like you spent no time apart at all.